fabric/fabric/docs/installation.rst

     If you encounter this problem, either use :ref:`env.pool_size / -z
     <pool-size>` to limit the amount of concurrency, or upgrade to Python
     >=2.6.3.

+    Python 2.5 is unaffected, as it requires the PyPI version of ``multiprocessing``, which is newer than that shipped with Python <2.6.3.

 Development dependencies
 ------------------------